aspose-total/Aspose.Total-Products/total/en/java/conversion/ps-to-docm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform PS to DOCM via Java" h2="On Premise Java API to Render PS to DOCM without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting a PostScript (PS) file to a Microsoft Word (DOCM) document can be done in two simple steps.
+The first step is to render the PS file to a DOC file using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful PDF processing API that is part of the Aspose.Total for Java package.
+This API allows you to easily convert PS files to DOC files with just a few lines of code.

+The second step is to convert the DOC file to a DOCM file using Aspose.Words for Java.
+Aspose.Words for Java is a powerful document processing API that is also part of the Aspose.Total for Java package.
+This API allows you to easily convert DOC files to DOCM files with just a few lines of code.

-You can convert PS to DOCM by using two simple steps.
-First you need to render PS file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to DOCM.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+By using the two APIs from Aspose.Total for Java, you can easily convert PS files to DOCM files in just two simple steps.
+The first step is to render the PS file to a DOC file using Aspose.PDF for Java.
+The second step is to convert the DOC file to a DOCM file using Aspose.Words for Java.
+With just a few lines of code, you can quickly and easily convert PS files to DOCM files.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}